gocd/www.go.cd/getting-started/part-1.md

   </p>

   <p>
-    Notice that the Go Agent independently checks out the repository, meaning that the version control systems of your materials (Git, SVN, etc) need to be available on the Go Agent as well.
+    Notice that the GoCD Agent independently checks out the repository, meaning that the version control systems of your materials (Git, SVN, etc) need to be available on the GoCD Agent as well.
   </p>
 </div>